-75 Cooperation is not the exclusive domain of instruments with a humanitarian purpose.
+Cooperation is not the exclusive domain of instruments with a humanitarian purpose.
 The UN Charter, for example, requires member states to 'take joint and separate action in co-operation with the [UN] Organization' to achieve a range of economic and social goals.
-The Charter requires such joint efforts with a view to the creation of conditions of stability and well-being which
+The Charter requires such joint efforts with a view to the creation of conditions of stability and well-being which are necessary for peaceful and friendly relations among nations based on respect for the principle of equal rights and self-determination of peoples.
+The provision serves state interests by promoting stability and the 'peaceful and

 In particular, unlike the Mine Ban Treaty, it does not include provisions on international assistance for destruction of stockpiles or production facilities even though those are priorities of the convention.
-The Chemical Weapons Convention mandates assistance only when a state party requests, through a special process, 'protection against chemical weapons' because it faces the use or threat of use of chemical weapons.76
+The Chemical Weapons Convention mandates assistance only when a state party requests, through a special process, 'protection against chemical weapons' because it faces the use or threat of use of chemical weapons.

 The Chemical Weapons Convention's approach to assistance is consistent with the objective of security disarmament.
-The UN Charter includes seven principles that guide how states should fulfill the purposes of the organization, and the first says that the United Nations is 'based on the principle of the sovereign equality of all its Members'.77 This principle clarifies that maintaining security, the primary purpose of the United Nations, requires respecting sovereignty.
+The UN Charter includes seven principles that guide how states should fulfill the purposes of the organization, and the first says that the United Nations is 'based on the principle of the sovereign equality of all its Members'.
+This principle clarifies that maintaining security, the primary purpose of the United Nations, requires respecting sovereignty.
 Taking a broad view of sovereignty, the Chemical Weapons Convention does not mandate international assistance, which facilitates one state's involvement in another's affairs.
-Instead it places the burden for implementing the convention's sole exception - when a state party seeks help to deal with the use or threat of use of a chemical weapon against it - involves a situation in which a state party's sovereignty has already been violated.78
+Instead it places the burden for implementing the convention exclusively on the state that has the preventive obligation.
+The convention's sole exception - when a state party seeks help to deal with the use or threat of use of a chemical weapon against it - involves a situation in which a state party's sovereignty has already been violated.